 DM20005 Religious Faith and Public Health: An Integrative Seminar (5 hrs).
 This seminar will provide a contextual view of faith and health in congregations and public service organizations.
 It will include a clinical component designed to provide advanced pastoral care training and will focus on religious health assets designed to expand the leadership capacities of religious professionals working on the boundaries of faith and public health practices.

 Leaders of congregations and institutional ministries will be helped to address individual, community, and global health issues with vision steeped in theological realities and practice committed to forming new alliances.

-Core Courses in the Theology & Arts Track
+Residency courses in the Theology & Arts Track (DM 30000)

-DM30001 Insight - Art as a Lens for Personal and Theological Reflection (5 hrs).
+DM30001 Insight - Theological Reflection (5 hrs).